The ultimate guide to writing a communication strategy

 What is a communication strategy?

-A communication strategy defines how you are going to deliver your business strategy.
+Writing a communication strategy lets you define how you are going to deliver your business strategy.
 It defines what you’re going to say, to whom and when you are going to say it.
 It is rooted in fact and expertise – never hearsay.

 Why do you need a communication strategy?